gibbok/typescript-book/README.md

 c = 1; // Valid, all types are assignable to any

 let d: unknown;
-c = 1; // Valid, all types are assignable to unknown
+d = 1; // Valid, all types are assignable to unknown

 let e: unknown;
 let e1: unknown = e; // Valid, unknown is only assignable to itself and any